n7tae/ham-dht-tools/README.md

 3. Clients - A list of its connected clients and and its connection info.
 4. Users - An ordered list of its most recent "last heard" users transmitting through the reflector.

+The Configuration and Peers sections are published as *permanent* values.
+That is, the will reside in the DHT as long as the publisher is still connected to the DHT.
+If the publisher disconnect, usually by termination, these two published values will no longer be available to other nodes on the DHT network.

+The Clients and Users sections are updated when their publishing node changes, but they are *not permanent* and so have a limited lifetime on the DHT network.
+Another tool is in the works that will *listen* for these sections from a particular publisher.
+Each time the publisher republished their Clients or Users sections, this listen tool will list the new values.

 As seen in the `dht-values.h` file, each section's data is encapsulated in a `struct`, with a final `MSGPACK_DEFINE` statement telling OpenDHT the packing order of the data.
 The configuration `struct`s for the M17 and URF reflectors are quite different, with the M17 configuration mostly containing strings while the URF configuration contains several arrays.
 An OpenDHT document can contain most any standard C++ containers, including arrays, lists and maps.
 The elements of these containers should be basic C++ types, most any numeric types as well as strings.
 C++ tuples are also fully supported, allowing the the programmer to very easily encapsulate related data in a user-defined object.
 In fact, the three parts of a reflector's publication having to do with state information (1, 2 and 3) all use tuples.

 Near the top of the `dht-values.h` file is a useful `const_expr` subroutine called `toUType` that take an element of a `enum class` and returns its underlying value.
 Using this allow elements of an array or tuple to be indexed based on an element of an `enum class`.
 While a resulting C++ expression might look complicated upon first examination, the beauty of using `toUType` is when programming in a context aware development environment like MS Code where *intellisense* is always proving the programmer with allowable choices when selecting a specific member of an array or tuple.
 It's a best practice to provide a `enum class` with every unique `std::array` or `std::tuple` used in a value part.